 We favor educational programs and no-penalty first-time inspections.
 We urge that a portion of the Consultation, Education and Training funding, derived from Workers’ Compensation premiums, be used for agricultural safety training.

-We support legislation allowing employers to provide employee safety information, such as material safety data sheets, in an electronic format.
+We support legislation allowing employers to provide employee safety information, such as safety data sheets, in an electronic format.